nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Scheduling an appointment for a client while all clients are being shown.

     1. **Prerequisites**: Only **one** contact with the name john doe should exist in PhysioPal.
-If not, run the appropriate command to add john doe to PhysioPal.
-PhysioPal is designed to handle names in a **case-insensitive** manner and does not accept duplicate names, so there will never be a case where more than one contact with the name john doe exists in the contact list.<br>`add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+If not, run the appropriate command to add john doe to PhysioPal. <br>`add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`

     1. **Test case**: `schedule John Doe d/2024-10-29 1200 note/First Appointment`<br>**Expected**: Contact named john doe will be updated with an appointment on Oct 29 2024, 12:00 pm with the note "First Appointment" attached to it.
 Details of the appointment shown in the status message.